I found a treasure trove of books, and I can’t wait to sort them all.

 If you’ve read my last couple of posts, you’ll know that I’m running my own mobile library and I received a huge donation recently.
 Well, a week later, the numbers are in.
 It would have been more, but I shamelessly kept some of the treasure for myself.
 If you were a volunteer, you could do the same since all volunteers get first dibs on unprocessed books.

-I usually donate them back to my library when I’m done reading them.
-The total ended up being 419 books, and that’s because that’s all we could fit in my car.
-Since January I have collected a total of 1,643 books and I only paid $70 for all of them because they are mostly donations.
+I usually donate them back to my library when I’m finished reading them.
+The total ended up being 419 books, and that’s only because that’s all we could fit in my car.
+Since January, I have collected a total of 1,643 books.
+I only paid $70 for all of them because they are mostly donations.
 As of right now, I have 1,200 books available in my library.

-It took me a week, and I do mean a week, to process all these books.
-I used every single moment of my free time to get it done.
-I would sometimes log books for 8 hours a day.
-I would stay up until 1 AM and then wake up at 9 AM just to try to get it done.
-I posted a request for volunteers, but I didn’t get anyone to answer so I had to do everything myself.
-It was probably the biggest thing on my to-do list so far, and I’m glad to finally get it done.
+It took me an entire week, and I do mean all week, to process all these books.
+Every single moment of my free time involves the library.
+Sometimes I would log books for 8 hours a day.
+I would stay up until 1 AM and then wake up at 9 AM just to try to get it all done before the next donation.
+Things were much easier when I wasn’t getting donations by the hundreds.

 I posted a request online for volunteers, but I didn’t get anyone to answer so I had to do everything myself.
 It was probably the biggest thing on my to-do list so far, and I’m glad to finally get it done.
 I’m glad I finally have a system in place that makes it easier to process the books.
 The old method used to take forever, but we are always trying to make improvements to make everything run smoother.

 You should know that every single book is cleaned and handled with care.
 I inspect every single book and repair as necessary.
 Now that I am a librarian, I am in the process of organizing them to make the books easier to find.